General Information for Intended Parents

 How do I know I’m working with a reputable agency?

 Research the agency.
 Make certain they have ties to the community and to ethics and professional organizations.
-Members of our staff are members of SEEDS (Society for Ethical Egg Donation and Surrogacy), RESOLVE (a national infertility society), American Bar Association Assisted Reproductive Technology Law Committee and Adoption Committee, Colorado Bar Association Family Law Section, Colorado Bar Association Women’s Section, and the Denver Gay and Lesbian Chamber of Commerce.
+Members of our staff are members of SEEDS (Society for Ethical Egg Donation and Surrogacy), RESOLVE (a national infertility society), American Bar Association Assisted Reproductive Technology Law Committee and Adoption Committee, Colorado Bar Association Family Law Section, Colorado Bar Association Women’s Section, and the Colorado LGBTQ Chamber of Commerce.

 What if surrogacy is illegal in the state in which we live?
 Can we still use Colorado Surrogacy?

 Yes.
 Our surrogates live in Colorado—a state with a surrogacy-friendly judicial system—and your baby is born in Colorado but you can live in any state (or any country across the globe) and work with us.

 What if our surrogate won’t give us the baby following the birth?

 Many intended parents worry about this in the early stages of the surrogacy journey.
 The likelihood of this happening is extremely rare.
 Typically the cases reported by the media are traditional surrogacy cases (the surrogate uses her own egg and is biologically linked to the child).
 You and the surrogate enter into a valid and enforceable legal contract with the intent that the child she carries is your child.
 Every surrogate in our program is a gestational carrier and has no biological link to the child.
 Our surrogates are pre-screened to determine their emotional and mental suitability.
 A woman who wants to become a surrogate feels fortunate to have her own child(ren) and isn’t looking for a baby to fill a void in her life.
 On the contrary, her decision is about giving the intended parents the opportunity to experience the joy that a family can bring.
 The majority of our surrogates have completed their family and have no desire for more children of their own.